 Shigatse གཞིས་ཀ་རྩེ is the second largest city in the Tibet Autonomous Region and is the capital of Shigatse Prefecture in the traditional Tibetan region of Tsang གཙང་.
 Shigatse sits at an elevation of 3848 meters / 12,625 feet and has a population of nearly 100,000.
-It has been an important town in Tibetan history for many centuries and in the past 30 years, has also become a popular stopover for foreign traveling along the famous Friendship Highway, which links Lhasa with Kathmandu, Nepal.
+It has been an important town in Tibetan history for many centuries.
+In the past 30 years, it has also become a popular stopover for foreigners traveling along the famous Friendship Highway, which links Lhasa with Kathmandu, Nepal.

 Shigatse sits along the confluence of the Nyang Chu River and the Yarlung Tsangpo River, known in India and Bangladesh as the Brahmaputra River.
 The valley where Shigatse is has fertile soil making it one of the best farming areas in all of Tibet.
 Shigatse has a fairly mild climate for Tibet.
 Winter temperatures average around 7C/45F during the day time and around -10C/15F at night.
 Winters tend to be extremely dry with abundant sunshine.
 Summer temperatures average around 21C/70F during the day and around 10C/50F at night.
 Summertime brings clouds and moderate rainfall.

 The train line to Lhasa began operating in July 2006.
 Shortly after it opened, the government announced plans to extend the railway to Shigatse.
-Construction began a couple of years ago and it is expected to be finished by 2014.
-The new road from Lhasa to Shigatse was finished in 2005.
-It is now a nice paved road that is frequently patrolled for speeding vehicles.
+Construction began a couple of years ago and it is finish in 2014.
+The new express road from Lhasa to Shigatse was complete in 2023. reducing your journey to Lhasa with few hours.

 Most people arrive in Shigatse in the late afternoon from Lhasa and only stay 1 night.
 However, if your time allows, I recommend staying 1 full day and 2 nights.
 That way you can go to Tashi Lhunpo Monastery in the morning along with the pilgrims and stay there for a good portion of the day.
 After visiting the monastery, I highly recommend walking the pilgrimage circuit around the monastery.
 Along the backside of the monastery, another trail leads through some villages at the base of the monastery that continues over to the newly rebuilt Shigatse Dzong.

-If you have any questions about Shigatse or about any other destination in Tibet, feel free to contact me via contact page
+If you have any questions about Shigatse or about any other destination in Tibet, feel free to contact me via info@thelandofsnows.com

 Prayer flag pole